rahulkumar129/Weather-Card/README.md

 # Weather Card Project

 ## Overview
 This project is a simple web application that allows users to check the current weather conditions of a city.
 Users can input the city name into the search bar, and the application will fetch the weather data from the OpenWeatherMap API (https://openweathermap.org/api) and display it on the screen.
+You can view the Weather Card project live [here](https://rahulkumar129.github.io/Weather-Card/).

 ## Features
 - Input field for entering city name.